azamlerc/iconquer/COGNITION.md

-# iConquer Reborn – Addendum: Agent Networks, Cognition Fabric & Model-Agnostic Agents
+# Addendum: Agent Networks, Cognition Fabric & Model-Agnostic Agents

 ## Internet of Cognition Prototype Extension

 This document is a **sidecar addendum** to the main *iConquer Reborn Game Specification*.